-New edition available in December
+New edition available now!

 Five years ago, on the twentieth anniversary of the fall of Communism in Romania, we published Dracula Is Dead.
 Now, on the twenty-fifth anniversary, we’ve updated it in a second edition.

 Since 1989, Romania’s economy has grown by 220% and its population has shrunk by thirteen percent as the birthrate fell and younger people left for higher pay in Spain and Italy.
 Romania has joined NATO and the European Union, and just elected an ethnic German as president.
 Most important, Romania is now a normal European country with largely open borders and confidence that its future is democratic.

 That doesn’t mean it’s Sweden or Canada.
 Romania is still a Latin island in a sea of Slavs.
 It’s still in Europe.
 It’s still a culture, as the Italian Ambassador to Romania who served with Jim described it, “like my own country, it is stronger on spontaneity than on discipline.”